HerrBroekman/Python-solutions-for-An-Introduction-to-Statistical-Learning/README.md

 ## Contact information

-Please don't hesitate to sent an email to floristerbraak@gmail.com if you have an comments or questions.
+Please don't hesitate to sent an email to floristerbraak@gmail.com if you have an suggestions, comments or questions.

 ## License